anthonykulis/ai_tip_calculator/README.md

 # ai_tip_calculator
-an extremely overpower tip calculator for the truly nerdy
+an extremely overpowered tip calculator for the truly nerdy